ronystar/Story/README.md

 # Story
 My Masterpiece
-[Just a random tryout, on the way of learning git stuffs]
+[Just a random tryout, on the way of learning some git stuffs]